- Assets: $0 (2009)

-(c) Government Reform and Public Policy: The Trust funds organizations that advocate for amnesty and expanded rights for illegal immigrants, racial preferences in the workplace and academia, and the elimination of such national security measures as the Patriot Act.
+(c) Government Reform and Public Policy: The Mott Foundation supported organizations advocating for amnesty and civil rights for illegal immigrants, racial preferences in the workplace and academia, and the elimination of such national security measures as the Patriot Act.

-(d) Human Rights, Civil Rights and Civil Liberties: This category overlaps considerably with the previous category.
+(d) Civil Rights and Civil Liberties: This grantmaking category overlapped considerably with the previous one.

-The list of Mott Foundation grantees includes, among others: the Agape Foundation; the American Civil Liberties Union; Americans for Democratic Action; Amnesty International; Catholics for a Free Choice; the Center for Constitutional Rights; Choice USA; the Council for a Livable World Education Fund; Earth Action Network; Fairness and Accuracy in Reporting; Greenpeace; the Institute for Policy Studies; the Institute for Public Accuracy; the Institute for Women’s Policy Research; the Leadership Conference on Civil Rights; the League of Conservation Voters; the The Nation Institute; the National Abortion Federation; the National Abortion and Reproductive Rights Action League (NARAL); the National Committee for Responsive Philanthropy: the National Council for Research on Women; National Public Radio; the National Security Archive; the National Women’s Law Center; the Natural Resources Defense Council; the Peace Action Fund; the People for the American Way Foundation; Physicians for Social Responsibility; Planned Parenthood; Public Broadcasting System; the Tides Foundation and the Tides Center; the United Nations Committee on Disarmament; and the Women’s Action for New Directions Education Fund.
+Most grants awarded by the Mott Foundation went to recipients based in the United States, and were usually in the range of $5,000 $10,000.
+The list of Mott Foundation grantees included, among others: the Agape Foundation, the American Civil Liberties Union, Americans for Democratic Action, Amnesty International, the Arms Control Association, Catholics for a Free Choice, the Center for Constitutional Rights, the Center for International Policy, the Center for Reproductive Rights, Choice USA, the Council for a Livable World Education Fund, the Earth Action Network, Fairness and Accuracy in Reporting, Greenpeace, the Institute for America's Future, the Institute for Policy Studies, the Institute for Public Accuracy, the Institute for Women’s Policy Research, the Leadership Conference on Civil Rights, the League of Conservation Voters, the National Abortion Federation, NARAL Pro-Choice America, the Nation Institute, the National Committee for Responsive Philanthropy, the National Council for Research on Women, National Public Radio, the National Security Archive, the National Women’s Law Center, the Natural Resources Defense Council, the Peace Action Fund, the People for the American Way Foundation, Physicians for Social Responsibility, Planned Parenthood; Public Broadcasting System, the Tides Foundation and the Tides Center, the United Nations Committee on Disarmament, and the Women’s Action for New Directions Education Fund.

 To view a list of additional noteworthy grantees of the Stewart R. Mott Foundation, click here.